Knowles (NYSE:KN) Rating Increased to Buy at StockNews.com

 StockNews.com upgraded shares of Knowles (NYSE:KN) from a hold rating to a buy rating in a research report report published on Friday morning.

 KN has been the subject of a number of other reports.
-Zacks Investment Research upgraded shares of Knowles from a hold rating to a strong-buy rating and set a $27.00 target price for the company in a research report on Friday, February 11th.
-Colliers Securities raised shares of Knowles from a neutral rating to a buy rating and set a $25.50 price objective for the company in a report on Thursday, February 10th.
+Colliers Securities upgraded shares of Knowles from a neutral rating to a buy rating and set a $25.50 target price for the company in a research report on Thursday, February 10th.
+Zacks Investment Research raised shares of Knowles from a hold rating to a strong-buy rating and set a $27.00 price objective for the company in a report on Friday, February 11th.
 Two investment analysts have rated the stock with a hold rating, three have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
 Based on data from MarketBeat, the stock has a consensus rating of Buy and an average target price of $24.30.

 Shares of NYSE KN opened at $21.80 on Friday.
 The firm has a 50-day simple moving average of $22.26 and a 200-day simple moving average of $20.92.
 The stock has a market capitalization of $2.00 billion, a price-to-earnings ratio of 13.71, a price-to-earnings-growth ratio of 1.59 and a beta of 1.40.
 The company has a quick ratio of 1.37, a current ratio of 2.29 and a debt-to-equity ratio of 0.05.
 Knowles has a 52 week low of $18.20 and a 52 week high of $23.81.